marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

 - The Schema is missing the tables 'conditions' and 'outcomes'.
 Tried using ReGex to extract and clean information from 'Outcome Measures' and 'Conditions' but the results were not satisfatory.
 - File 'SQL queries' contains a set of queries to demonstrate the ability to conduct data retrieval, aggregation and table joins
 - AI was heavily used to generate the code
+- Wasn't able to use Docker for containerization.
+To run this project locally, please find the libraries listed in requirements.txt